-Star Wars: Galaxy’s Edge opens soon at Disneyland and Walt Disney World.
-This guide details what we know, with speculative tips for visiting, avoiding crowds, and basic info about Star Wars Land in both California and Disney’s Hollywood Studios.
-(Last updated May 2, 2019.)
+Star Wars: Galaxy’s Edge is now open at Disneyland and debuts soon at Walt Disney World.
+This guide details what we know, with tips for visiting, avoiding crowds, and info about Star Wars Land in both California and Hollywood Studios.
+(Last updated July 24, 2019.)

 Star Wars: Galaxy’s Edge is on a scale like few things before it.
 This is in terms of hype, ambition, and Disney’s crowd control strategies on both coasts, which are already underway.
 Walt Disney World and Disneyland management are taking visible measures to prepare for a huge influx of crowds.
 Internal planning suggests Disney is concerned about Star Wars land crowds, even if the marketing belies this.